Easy creamy spinach pasta sauce that works for salmon, pasta, chicken, scallops, shrimp and more!

 TIPS: If using chicken stock instead of base, first allow the wine to reduce, then add the stock.
 It will take some extra time for the chicken stock to reduce by about two thirds.
 Only then add the heavy cream.
 You can add up to 1/2 cup more heavy cream to the same base than the recipe calls for without diluting the flavor too much (see Recipe Card).

 The easiest way is to pan sear salmon fillet (use this recipe) at the same time you are making the sauce.
 Simply start the salmon on the stove, then transfer it to the oven to finish cooking while you are getting the sauce ready.

 Spinach cream sauce also goes great with grilled or oven roasted salmon.

-How to Use This Creamy Spinach Sauce for Pasta
+How to Use This Cream Sauce with Spinach for Pasta

 - Bring your choice of breast, cutlets or skinless thighs to room temperature, season with salt and pepper and dredge in a bit of flour, shaking off excess.

 - In a large pan, over medium-high, heat a couple of tablespoons of olive oil and brown the chicken on each side, about 2-3 minutes per side (depending on the type of cut), until all pieces are nice and golden brown.
 Set aside and keep warm.

 - In a separate pan make the spinach cream sauce as per the recipe.
 Pour it over the browned chicken, cover the pan and simmer on medium until the chicken is completely cooked through.